 - Work on improving your headlines – Plenty of people will share an article on the basis of an intriguing headline alone.
-Therefore, if you haven’t put any effort into adopting good copywriting practices when it comes to headline creation, take a look at the following tutorial by Copyblogger and incorporate the techniques found there into your own work.
+There’s a reason Upworthy has been such a success – their team brainstorms as many as 25 possible headline variations for each headline before releasing a post to the wild.
+Iif you haven’t put any effort into adopting good copywriting practices when it comes to headline creation, take a look at the following tutorial by Copyblogger and incorporate the techniques found there into your own work.

 - Study content marketing case studies – To boost your content marketing knowledge, read through as many campaign case studies as you can get your hands on (the Content Marketing Institute, Mashable and Wordstream blogs all have a few to help get you started).
 As you’re reading these case studies, pay particular attention to the types of content each example company generated, as well as how each content piece contributed to the overall success of the campaign.
 Try to apply these lessons to your own articles in order to help replicate the success these companies have experienced.

 Now that you have a better understanding of what goes into a content marketing article, you aren’t just a writer anymore – you’re a content creation partner.